frozzare/ungarorelsehindrade.se/README.md

 /path/to/ungarh$ composer install
 ```

-### Configuration files

-TBA.

 ### Deployment

-ungarh uses [Mina](http://mina-deploy.github.io/mina/) for deployment.
+This project uses [Mina](http://mina-deploy.github.io/mina/) for deployment.
 In the `config/deploy` directory there are two files, one for production and one for staging that you should change so it fits your needs.

 Then you can deploy.
 Be sure to run `mina setup` for setting up folders on your servers.
 Then you can run `mina deploy` for staging deployment or `mina production deploy` for production deploy.